NomicFoundation/hardhat/docs/guides/mainnet-forking.md

 ### "Project ID does not have access to archive state"

-Using Infura without the archival addon you will only have access to the state of the blockchain during recent blocks.
-To avoid this problem, you can use a local archive node, or a service that provides archival data like [Alchemy].
+When using Infura without the archival add-on, you will only have access to the state of the blockchain from recent blocks.
+To avoid this problem, you can use either a local archive node or a service that provides archival data, like [Alchemy].

 [Alchemy]: https://alchemyapi.io/